Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Mathematical Modeling AMoD Systems

 \subsubsection{Benefits}

-This modeling paradigm enables direct and interpretable decision-making for each vehicle, which simplifies implementation in real-world fleet management systems.
-In contrast to network flow models that require a path reconstruction step to translate abstract flows into individual actions, such models yield executable plans by design.
-Moreover, they naturally accommodate heterogeneous environments: fleets, supporting operational features such as vehicle-specific capacities, preferences, or constraints.
+This paradigm yields direct, interpretable, and immediately executable per-vehicle decisions, simplifying deployment in real-world fleet management systems; unlike network flow models, it does not require a path reconstruction step to translate aggregate flows into individual actions, and it naturally accommodates heterogeneous fleets and environments, including vehicle-specific capacities, preferences, and constraints.